mazabou/interpretable-gcn-covid-19/index.md

-## Finding the Factors that Contribute Most to the Spread of COVID-19 Insideand Among US Counties
+## Finding the Factors that Contribute Most to the Spread of COVID-19 Inside and Among US Counties

 You can use the [editor on GitHub](https://github.com/mazabou/interpretable-gcn-covid-19/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.